pysal/splot/README.md

 ### splot requires:

-splot is compatible with `Pytho`n 3.5 or later and depends on `geopandas` 0.4.0 or later and `matplotlib` 2.2.2 or later.
+splot is compatible with `Python` 3.5 or later and depends on `geopandas` 0.4.0 or later and `matplotlib` 2.2.2 or later.

 splot aslo uses
 * `numpy`